📍44 episodes2h 56m totalWorks offline

 40FULL APP4 min

-Santa Maria Del Fiore — The Dome Holding Itself In The Air
+Santa Maria Del Fiore, the Dome Holding Itself In The Air

 Brunelleschi's dome hides its most important engineering inside the masonry: double shells, herringbone brick, and buried chains.